Last Updated on 9 March, 2021 by Veronica

 Then we visited the “broch” Carn Liath from where you can also see the castle of Dunrobin.

 So we visited what was left of the broch.
 A broch was a kind of tower that had different rooms and housed whole families many years ago.
-We set off for Dunrobin’s castle, which belonged to the Count of Sutherland.
-The ticket is worth 11 pounds and I think it’s worth a visit.
+So we set off for Dunrobin’s castle, which belonged to the Count of Sutherland.

-Then we stopped in a town called Dornoch, we called it the recycled village.
-You see it and it looks like you’ve gone back 200 years in time, but then you see the castle, it has now been turned into a hotel, the old jail is now a decorating shop, which doesn’t look cheap, and there were a couple of golf cadis turned into pots.
-I loved it, it totally deserves a visit!
+It has now been turned into a hotel, the old jail is now a decorating shop, which doesn’t look cheap, and there was a couple of golf cadis turned into pots.
+Nevertheless, I loved it; it totally deserves a visit!

 Our last visit before arriving in Inverness was to the village of Tain.
 We strolled through this beautiful and picturesque village.
 We were going with the idea of visiting Tain through Time, but it was closed.

 We arrived in Inverness and looked for a B&B to sleep in.
-Then went for a walk in the Highland Capital and dined at The Auctioneers, another pub where we ate cheaply, 11 pounds both.
+Then we went for a walk in the Highland Capital and dined at The Auctioneers, another pub where we ate cheaply, 11 pounds both.

 Where to sleep in Inverness